samiz-dat/hyperreadings/lib/README.md

 container is object with
   predicate: co:containsAsHeader (optional)
   predicate: co:contains
-  predicate: po:firstItem
+  predicate: co:firstItem

 container has operations:
   iterate:
-    1. get the po:firstItem,
+    1. get the co:firstItem,
     2. execute cb,
-    3. then if has po:nextItem follow it, else finished
+    3. then if has co:nextItem follow it, else finished
     4. repeat 2...